Marketing strategy rules

-Marketing strategy rules to live buy
+Marketing strategy rules to live by

 Take this as an absolute: If you want your brand to steal market share, you must find a means to convince your competitors’ customers to change their minds and their purchasing behaviors.
 Your market strategy needs to be better.
 In other words, you must get them to stop doing what they are currently doing and choose differently.
+To achieve that, you have to understand the eight marketing strategy rules.

 There are many reasons why exciting this customer change is a difficult endeavor.
 Among the most obvious is simply inertia of rest.
 Your customers, like those of your competitors, are change adverse.
 There is an old marketing adage that says, “It is easier to keep current customers than it is to get new ones.”
 Among many barriers to change, there is also force of habit, satiation and God forbid, your competitors’ customers might even be satisfied with their current product or service.